52147/Computer-language-theory/README.md

 - Strictly speaking, **an enumeration procedure cannot be called an algorithm since it will not terminate when S is infinite.**
 - Nevertheless, it can be considered a meaningful process, because it produces well-defined and predictable results.

+## Chapter 2 Finite Automata

+### 5.2 Parsing and Ambiguity
+- We have so far concentrated on the generative aspects of grammars.
+- Given a grammar G, we studied the set of strings that can be derived using G.

+- In cases of practical applications, we are also concerned with the analytical side of the grammar:
+  - Given a string w of terminals, we want to know whether or not w is in L(G).
+  - If so, we may want to find a derivation of w.
+  - An algorithm that can tell us whether w is in L(G) is a membership algorithm.
+  - The term parsing describes finding a sequence of profuctions by which a w ∈ L(G) is derived.

 ### 5.3 Context-Free grammars and programming languages
 - One of the most important uses of the theory of formal languages is in the definition of programming languages and
 - in the construction of interpreters and compilers for them.